The universal group of Burger--Mozes and the Howe--Moore property: Definitions and some known properties

-\begin{definition}[See Tits~\cite{Ti70}] Let $T$ be a locally finite tree and let $G \leq \Aut(T)$ be a closed subgroup.
-We say that $G$ has \textbf{Tits' independence property} if for every edge $e$ of $T$ we have the equality $G_e=G_{T_1}G_{T_2}$, where $T_i$ are the two infinite half sub-trees of $T$ emanating from the edge $e$ and $G_{T_i}$ is the pointwise stabilizer of the half-tree $T_i$. \end{definition}
+\begin{definition}[See \cite{Ti70}] Let $T$ be a locally finite tree and let $G \leq \Aut(T)$ be a closed subgroup.
+We say $G$ has \textbf{Tits' independence property} if for every edge $e$ of $T$ we have the equality $G_e=G_{T_{e,1}}G_{T_{e,2}}$, where $T_{e,i}$ are the two infinite half sub-trees of $T$ emanating from the edge $e$ and containing $e$, and $G_{T_{e,i}}$ is the pointwise stabilizer of the half-tree $T_{e,i}$. \end{definition}

-We mention that Tits' independence property guarantees the existence of `enough' rotations in the group $G$.
-It is used in the work of Tits as a sufficient condition to prove simplicity of `large' subgroups of $\Aut(\T)$ (see Tits~\cite{Ti70}).
-In his thesis, \cite[Theorem~2]{Amann}, Amann employes it to give a complete classification of all super-cuspidal representations of a closed subgroup in $\Aut(\T)$ acting transitively on the vertices and on the boundary of $\T$ and having Tits' independence property.
+We mention Tits' independence property guarantees the existence of enough rotations in the group $G$.
+It is used in the work of Tits as a sufficient condition to prove simplicity of large subgroups of $\Aut(\T)$ (see Tits~\cite{Ti70}).
+In his thesis \cite[Theorem~2]{Amann} Amann employes it to give a complete classification of all super-cuspidal representations of a closed subgroup in $\Aut(\T)$ acting transitively on the vertices and on the boundary of $\T$ and having Tits' independence property.
 For a closed subgroup $G$ of $\Aut(\T)$ that acts transitively on the vertices and on the boundary of $\T$ but which does not have Tits' independence property less is known about the complete classification of all its super-cuspidal representations.
 In contrast, for the above mentioned groups, with or without Tits' independence property, the remaining two classes of irreducible unitary representations, namely the special and respectively, the spherical ones, are completely classified in Fig{\`a}-Talamanca--Nebbia~\cite[Chapter III, resp.
 Chapter II]{FigaNebbia}.